 For more in-depth info on LCAs, check out our guide, LCA for H1B Visa: What is it, How to File, and Processing Time.

-Step 3: Employer Submits Form I-129
+Step 3: Submit Form I-129

 Once the LCA has been approved, the employer will then file the Petition for a Nonimmigrant Worker, Form I-129.
 To complete this step, the employer must pay the required fees and submit.
 Detailed instructions will be provided to prevent errors during the submission process.

 The processing time for the petition to be processed varies depending on the service center, and the wait can take up to 3 or 4 months.
 However, there is premium processing available for an additional fee.